stagedml/pylightnix/docs/demos/REPL.md

 Next, we define two stages required to train the MNIST classifier.
 Note, how do we split the realization into two subroutines: `mnist_train` and `mnist_eval`.
-We will use it to track the problems.
+We will use them to show how to track problems.

 ```python